PollyHung/DNA/README.md

 ### Introduction
 This repository contains a bioinformatics pipeline for aligning DNA-based sequencing samples to the hg38 reference genome.
 The pipeline implements a lego-like design (`compiled.sh`) that enables flexible combination of processing stages:
-- Data preparation (Optional)
+- Data preparation (Optional; in current repository)
-- Raw sequence alignment and deduplication (Essential)
+- Raw sequence alignment and deduplication (Essential; in current repository)
 - Somatic mutation discovery (Optional)
-- Copy number variation calling (Optional, with 2 versions available)
+- Copy number variation calling (Optional; two versions: for sWGS, for WES/WGS/TS)

 The pipeline has been validated for:
 1. Whole Exome Sequencing (`compiled.sh`, `prepare.sh`, `alignment.sh`)